Coming Soon - Adolescent Mental Health Treatment and Adolescent and Young Adult Eating Disorder Treatment

 The MISSION Act allows Veterans to request to be seen by a community provider outside of the VA.
 There are six criteria that can qualify a Veteran to receive community care.
 Veterans only need to meet one of these to be eligible.
 View criteria here.

-3. What is the typical length of stay for a Veterans treatment program?
+3. What is the typical amount of time in treatment for a Veteran or First Responder?

 The average length of stay is 4 – 6 weeks.